Hominy Grill: Cuisines

 On April 8, 2019, Hominy Grill announced via their Instagram account that they would be closing for good on April 28, just twenty days after the posting.
 Although there was speculation about trouble due to rent costs and employee scarcity, in subsequent interviews Stehling has commented that he is simply "ready for a break" and would like to be "open to new experiences."
 He also commented that he is looking forward to spending more time with his family and exploring new ventures in the coming months.
 When asked what the restaurants legacy ought to be, Stehling commented that the restaurant was opened as "an ideal - a blend of culture, food, and a welcoming setting where people would feel at home."

 On April 28, 2019, the last day of service for Hominy Grill, the long lines of mourning fans gathered to wait over an hour to have one last meal from Chef Stehling's kitchen.
-Local fans who dined on that day, as well as tourists who have fond memories of their meal at the restaurant paid tribute by posting photos with heartfelt captions on social media, mourning the loss on both Twitter and Instagram.
+Local fans who dined on that day, as well as tourists who have fond memories of their meals at the restaurant, paid tribute by posting photos with heartfelt captions on social media, mourning the loss on both Twitter and Instagram.

 Food & Wine has gathered some of Stehling's best recipes for those who want to recreate the classic, comforting flavors of Hominy Grill at home.
 They have also compiled some archival photographs of everything from Stehling and the earliest days of the restaurant to more recent snapshots commemorating the atmosphere and the delicious cuisine.

 The huge mural that is painted on the street-facing side of the restaurant's facade is an iconic view in the city.
 Showcasing a blonde-haired waitress in old-fashioned garb holding a steaming bowl of grits, the mural aptly bears the slogan "grits are good for you," in a style that emulates World War II era propaganda.

 Many loyal customers are wondering what will become of it.
 According to Chef Stehling, who will remain owner of the property, deciding whether to leave it, paint over it or commission a new mural will lie with whoever takes over the lease.
 David Boatwright, a Charleston-based artist who painted the mural back in 2003, speculates that the new tenant will want something different in its place.
 Both agree that the commercial appeal is undeniable, but Boatwright hopes that the original mural will be uncovered years from now.